 Crosby Farm regional park is an adventure-filled park to visit over 6.7 miles of paved trails that provide a beautiful setting for an occasional and regular walk, run, or ride and various outdoor activities.

 Routes that pass along the Mississippi River’s wooded bottomlands, along the wetlands giving way to Crosby Lake.
 In addition to the park’s spacious spot for picnics, it connects to the Mississippi River Boulevard trails.

-The park started when an English gentleman refugee named Thomas Crosby secured out acres of land.
-The land he acquired in 1858 includes the wonderful valley, the southwest valley.
+The park started when an English gentleman refugee named Thomas Crosby secured acres of land.
+The land he acquired in 1858 includes the beautiful southwest valley.

 It is a destination for various bird sightings, especially during spring and fall migration.
-The north end of the park provides a helpful and convenient bicycle repair kiosk.
+The park’s north end provides a helpful and convenient bicycle repair kiosk.